49th Annual Dental Assistants' Seminar

-Kevin N. Nakagaki, D.D.S., private practice with HealthPartners in St. Paul, Minnesota, which includes managing patients in the hospital/ambulatory surgery setting.
+Kevin N. Nakagaki, D.D.S., full-time practitioner with HealthPartners in St. Paul, Minnesota, which includes managing patients in the hospital/ambulatory surgery setting.

 Nelson L. Rhodus, D.M.D., M.P.H., Distinguished Professor and Director, Division of Oral Medicine, Oral Diagnosis and Radiology, University of Minnesota School of Dentistry.

-R. Bruce Templeton, D.M.D., Chief of Oral and Maxillofacial Surgery, VA Medical Center, Minneapolis; Clinical Professor, Division of Oral and Maxillofacial Surgery, Department of Developmental and Surgical Sciences, University of Minnesota School of Dentistry.
+R. Bruce Templeton, D.M.D., Chief of Oral and Maxillofacial Surgery, VA Medical Center, Minneapolis; Clinical Professor, Division of Oral and Maxillofacial Surgery, University of Minnesota School of Dentistry.